 5. Blackstone Portable Grill and Griddle

-If you like having multiple cooking options, this grill is for you.
 The Blackstone grill is a good choice for campers who want to stay right in front of their RV for most of the day.
-They don’t need to go cook from one place to the next, they just want to make some lunch and head back inside the RV.
-This grill has two controlled burners that can supply about 15,000 BTU’s.
-There is also the cast iron burner that can contribute about 20,000 BTU’s.
+This grill has two controlled burners that can supply about 15,000-BTU’s.
+There is also the cast-iron burner that can contribute about 20,000-BTU’s.

-This Blackstone grill also has long legs that will keep it stable against any surface.
-Maybe you’re cooking on grass, or maybe flat cement, no matter what it is you will be able to set up the grill and get started.
-This grill is very durable, as buyers will receive a vent, grill box, grill grates, and a handle that are made with high quality material that will last for a long time.
+The grill also has long legs that will keep it stable against any surface, including grass or dirt.
+This grill is also very durable, as buyers will receive a vent, grill box, grill grates, and a handle that are made with high-quality material that will last for a long time.

-One of the only downsides of the Blackstone portable grill is that it is out in the open.
-Unlike most propane grills, this grill doesn’t have a lid, which would be used to contain heat, keeping food hotter, at a faster pace in result.
+One of the only issues with this grill is that it doesn’t have a lid, which is often used to contain heat and keep your food hotter so it cooks at a faster pace.
 If you’re alright with cooking in the open and having smoke flow within your camping area, the lack of a lid shouldn’t be an issue.

 - Griddle offers cooking options